symbolfigures/thirdstudy/README.md

 `cd fill`

-Given a set of random generated images, fill the shapes with color and remove the lines in between.
+Given a set of random generated images,
+- fill the shapes with color
+- remove the lines in between
+- blend edges
 `python fill.py --dir_in="../anim/out/random"`

 `cd ../`